 The waterfront comprises marine and upland activities associated with three functional areas: commercial, tourism, and recreation.
 The commercial activities have been termed as "working waterfront", and include marine industrial or other non-tourism waterfront dependent/related uses.
 These include marine and bulk cargo and other industrial uses at the Rock Dump, the Coast Guard and NOAA near the Subport, and Taku Smokeries near the Tram.
-Additionally, the Harbors subarea includes commercial fishing support.
-The 2004 Waterfront Master Plan indicates the intent to maintain downtown Juneau's working waterfront.
-The Harbors Upland Management Plan (Chapter 5) envisions expanding commercial fishing services.
-A concept articulated through the Visioning work is "authentic".
+Additionally, the Harbors sub-district includes commercial fishing support.
+The 2004 Long Range Waterfront Plan indicates the intent to maintain downtown Juneau's working waterfront.
+The 2017 Juneau Downtown Harbors Upland Master Plan (Chapter 5) envisions expanding commercial fishing services.
+A concept articulated through the visioning work is "authentic."
 Maintaining and enhancing the working waterfront is one way of embodying authentic Juneau.
 However, cargo traffic generated at the Rock Dump is seen as conflicting with tourist traffic, and creates safety concerns.
-Recognizing the importance of receiving cargo, Blueprint supports the Rock Dump remaining an industrial area, until such time an alternative deep-water port is established.
-According to the Downtown Harbors Master Plan, the maritime industry is the second largest sector for workforce earnings, after government.
-Additionally, Juneau is Alaska's top port for mid-sized vessels to larger vessels.
+Recognizing the importance of receiving cargo, Blueprint Downtown supports the Rock Dump remaining an industrial area, until such time an alternative deep-water port is established.
+According to the 2017 Juneau Downtown Harbors Upland Master Plan, the maritime industry is the second largest sector for workforce earnings, after government.
+Additionally, Juneau is Alaska's top port for mid-sized vessels to larger vessels with more vessels identifying Juneau as their home port.